Polycystic ovary syndrome (PCOS) is one of the most common endocrine disorders and impacts 1 in 10 women of childbearing age.

 It is common to start PCOS patients with smaller dosages of stimulation, like Mini IVF!
 By doing this, we can get control of potential hyperstimulation without compromising IVF success results and pregnancy rates.

 Why New Hope?

-New Hope Fertility Center is home to world-renowned fertility specialists.
+New Hope Fertility Center is home to world-renowned fertility specialists, including those specialized in addressing PCOS and fertility concerns.
 We custom-design fertility treatments for the individual to increase the chances of a successful pregnancy.
 Our specialists believe in putting the patient first and being with them through every step of the fertility journey.
-Our team is well-versed in helping women of all ages reach their fertility goals and we are passionate about educating, and supporting our patients throughout their journey.
+Our team is well-versed in helping women of all ages reach their fertility goals, and we are passionate about educating and supporting our patients throughout their journey.
 If you want compassionate fertility care, New Hope is the right place for you.
 Call us at (347) 970-8479 or schedule your initial consultation today!